MindscapeHQ/raygun4reactnative/demo/README.md

 This folder contains the demo application for Raygun4ReactNative.

+This project uses the sdk package code located in this repository in the `../sdk` folder.

 ## Setup

 We recommend using `npx` to setup and run this demo project.